 The lens that the story wishes us to see this revelation through is one of hopelessness.
 He survives but is completely messed up.
 I was personally delighted to see this outcome for him.
 He could not heal what he could not see, and at last he has a chance to process his trauma and possibly make amends in some way - because he now knows what he is dealing with.
 It is not the event itself that traumatised the soldier, but the fact that he has not processed it.
 Trauma is no life sentence, and there are ways to successfully transform it and live a full and happy life.

-For me - and I suspect many people who have not resolved overwhelming life events - sugar was a way to shield themselves from dealing with pain that their primitive brain thinks is signalling danger.
+For me, sugar played an invisible role in my life, as I I suspect it does for many people who have not resolved overwhelming life events - a way to shield themselves from dealing with pain that their primitive brain thinks is signalling danger.
 These events do not need to be headline grabbing storylines like this soldier's story.
 Peter Levine, who is a world-renowned thought leader in this field, is clear on this point.
 Events like bullying, having a fender bender or undergoing surgicalor dental procedures without being told what is happening as a child can be traumatic - everyone responds differently.
 In my case, I had got myself into what I thought were rebelliously adult situations as a teenager that were actually abusive - and my primitive brain thought I was still in danger.
 I was using sugar to shield this truth from myself.
 If I was blind to it, I couldn't put myself in what my primitive mind thought was harm's way.
 Coming off sugar was a way to start this dialogue with my primitive mind that allowed me to liberate myself from my past, and it is powerful work that I do with clients.

 If you are using sugar to try to deal with your past, then the resistance you have to applying The Pauly Principle is going to be strong.
 Part of you will feel deeply threatened by this situation.
 Sugar detoxing for a few weeks was hard...but for longer - are you joking?
 NO WAY! your primitive mind screams.